Photonic Learning in Ultrafast Laser-Induced Complexity: Results

-Fig.~\ref{fig:figure2} strikingly reveals the strong correlation between absorbed energy and surface complexity for the four experimental series.
-Fig.~\ref{fig:figure2}a displays the superimposed variation in absorbed energy and complexity as $N$ increases.
-Absorbed energy \( E_{\text{abs}} \) represents the average energy absorbed by the surface at the \( N \)-th laser pulse, considering polarization angles of \( \alpha=k\pi/6 \) for \( k = 0 \) to \( 5 \).
-This quantity is computed for a given polarization state and \( u_N(x,y) \) by integrating the energy absorption \( E_{\text{abs}} = \iint_{x,y} \varepsilon_{\text{abs}}(x,y) \,dx\,dy, \) where \( \varepsilon_{\text{abs}}(x,y) \) is the 2D energy absorption distribution integrated over depth.
-The \textit{Taylor complexity} \( \mathcal{C} \) is a statistical measure of dynamical complexity\cite{PhD-Brandao-2024} based on \textit{LMC complexity}\cite{lopez1995statistical} defined as \( \mathcal{C} = \mathcal{H} \times \mathcal{D} \), where entropy $\mathcal{H}$ quantifies the degree of randomness, while disequilibrium \( \mathcal{D} \) measures how far a system is from equilibrium, capturing the presence of structure or order.
-This formulation quantifies the degree of complexity that emerges when a system exhibits dissipative structures that are neither too ordered (low entropy, high disequilibrium) nor too random (high entropy, low disequilibrium).
-A maximally complex system strikes a balance between coherent organization and randomness.
-We normalize absorbed energy by that of a flat surface to compare absorption propensity across different fluences, while \( \mathcal{C} \) is also normalized to 1 to ensure both quantities are interpreted as relative increases or decreases.
+We normalize absorbed energy by that of a flat surface to compare absorption propensity across different fluences, while \( \mathscr{C} \) is also normalized to 1 to ensure both quantities are interpreted as relative increases or decreases.
 The evolution of absorbed energy and complexity unfolds through four distinct regimes indicated in Fig.~\ref{fig:figure2}, reflecting a dynamic feedback-driven adaptation process governed by the progressive absorption of ultrafast pulses.
 Initially, during the \emph{response} phase (I), the system undergoes an exploratory stage where local topographical changes emerge in response to the stimulus, mirroring an early learning process.
-At this stage, hydrodynamic instabilities begin to develop but remain transient, with \( E_{\text{abs}} \) and \( \mathcal{C} \) relatively stable.
+At this stage, hydrodynamic instabilities begin to develop but remain transient, with \( E_{\text{abs}} \) and \( \mathscr{C} \) relatively stable.
 A sharp increase in both quantities signals the transition to the \emph{iterative learning} phase (II).
 Active adaptation takes place and the surface refines its topography through self-organization as the absorbed energy and complexity evolve synchronously.
 This phase ends with the stabilization of hydrodynamic instability patterns, forming a strange attractor that becomes frozen in the surface morphology of the material.
 As the process progresses, the system enters the \emph{memory stabilization} phase (III), where its adaptive capacity stabilizes, indicating a form of memory consolidation.
 Complexity reaches a plateau and the material retains a structured response to light excitation, preserving the self-organized patterns.
 Then, prolonged exposure leads to the \emph{destruction} phase (IV), where excessive input disrupts the established organization, similarly to overlearning effects.
 In this final stage, absorbed energy and complexity decouple, with absorbed energy increasing while complexity declines.
 This destabilization erodes the previously frozen hydrodynamic patterns, leading to structural breakdown and the onset of chaotic behavior.